-A 2017 study found that Schisandrin B had a beneficial, positive effect on Alzheimer’s disease.
+A found that Schisandrin B had a beneficial, positive effect on Alzheimer’s disease.
 Researchers determined that this was caused by Schisandrin B’s ability to block formation of excess amyloid beta peptides in the brain.
 These peptides are one of the components responsible for forming amyloid plaque, a substance found in the brains of people with Alzheimer’s disease.

 Another study indicates that Schisandrin B may be effective against both Alzheimer’s and Parkinson’s disease.
 This is due to its anti-inflammatory, neuroprotective effect upon microglial cells in the brain.

 A found that pollen extracted from the Schisandra plant had a strong, antioxidant effect against toxic damage that was induced in the livers of mice.
 Schisandrin C was effective against liver damage in people with both acute and chronic hepatitis, a liver disease.

 Nonalcoholic fatty liver disease (NAFLD) can be the result of numerous liver diseases, such as hepatitis and cirrhosis.
 There’s more fatty acids and inflammation of the liver in NAFLD.
 Researchers found that Schisandrin B reduced these fatty acids in mice.
 It also acted like an antioxidant and anti-inflammatory agent.

 Further studies are needed in humans before dosage and duration can be sorted out.

 A analyzed the effects of Schisandra extract on women with menopausal symptoms.
 The study followed 36 menopausal women for one year.
 Researchers determined that Schisandra is effective at alleviating some symptoms of menopause.
 These symptoms included hot flashes, sweating, and heart palpitations.